-Idempotent: What It Means for Data Engineers
+What Does Idempotent Mean?
+Idempotency for Data Engineers

 Backfills

-Scheduler Retries
+Scheduler retries

-Concurrent Execution
+Concurrent execution

 MERGE / Upsert

 Match on a unique key.
 If the row exists, update it.
-If it does not, insert it.
-This is the most common idempotent write pattern for dimension tables and entity tables.
-Re-running the same MERGE with the same source data produces the same target state every time.
+If it doesn't, insert it.
+Most common idempotent write pattern for dimension and entity tables.
+Re-running with the same source produces the same target state every time.
+Use for: dimension tables, entity tables, any table with unique identifiers where you want the latest version of each row.

 MERGE INTO dim_customer AS target